safeeee/FuckKali/README.md

    ./install.sh

-   That's it.. you can execute tool by typing allinone
+   That's it.. you can execute tool by typing fuckkali

 Installation in Android :